abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 eligible to register at [https://service.post.ch](https://service.post.ch/pccweb/public/ui/view/home?shortcut=postcardcreator) to design and send postcards online.
 Their service includes a free postcard every 24 hours.
-However, this service is hidden in their Android/iOS apps and only accessible there.
+However, it is hidden in their Android/iOS apps and only accessible there.

 This project aims to reverse these apps and build an API wrapper to